dollliandra/DollLiaSpellblade/README.txt

 #=========================================#

 v0.54:
+* LOAD EXISTING SAVE - You will be refunded +1 SP from Fleche, and Vault is removed if you never bought Dodge 1.
+* BALANCE PATCH - Fleche requires Spellweaver to use.
+After dash-stabbing my way through several levels with a Dagger, this nerf had to happen at a minimum.
-* Added a Changelog!
-Oops.
+* Added this Changelog!
+* Spellblade starts the game with Fleche.
 * Fleche sprite update.
+* Fleche & Displacement show SP/SWVR costs and leg components status.
+Cost shows 999 if you cannot sprint.
-* Fleche & Displacement apply full Thrusting Sword damage if you're not sneak attacking.
+* Fleche & Displacement apply full Thrusting Sword damage.
-* Fleche & Displacement now require Legs.
+* Fleche & Displacement now require slow level < 2, or < 3 if you have Deft Footwork.
+* Fleche cannot be used to dash through barricades and turrets.
 * Fleche loses 1 range if you are slowed.

 v0.53: